~ Carny Lingo ~

 Sunday-School Show — Generally, a clean show, particularly a show which can be worked strong, but is cleaned up for this venue.
 Also 'Boston version,' 'Sunday Schooler.'

-Superstitions — There are a bunch, though disagreement about them runs high.
+Superstitions — There are many, though disagreement about them runs high.
 Yellow is a color often considered bad luck for an agent working a joint.
-Also forbidden: eating peanuts in your joint (peanuts are for animals,marks, and suckers like circus employees), or scattering peanut shells in front of your joint.
+Also forbidden: eating peanuts in your joint (peanuts are for animals, marks, and suckers like circus employees), or scattering peanut shells in front of your joint.
 Carrying pennies (pennies only attract more pennies).
 If you accept a $2 bill, you should tear off the bottom right corner and get rid of it as soon as you can.
 And don't let your fellow carnies ever hear you talking about bad weather.

 Swing — To steal money from your boss.